R-GENLIB/simuhaplo_functions/example2/README.md

 ### Using gen.simuHaplo_traceback

-the traceback function allows the user to specify a proband and an ancestor, and given the output of `gen.simuHaplo`, the traceback function will go through all the simulations, identify the simulations in which the proband inherits any segment from the specified ancestor, and then identify the path of inheritance.
+the traceback function allows the user to specify a proband and a founder, and given the output of `gen.simuHaplo` the traceback function will go through all the simulations, identify the simulations in which the proband inherits any segment from the specified founder, and then identify the path of inheritance.

 For this example we will use a small sub-tree of the 58942 individual